 UberX and UberPool

-These are the two must common type of rides most drivers are qualified to do.
-UberX involves picking up one single ride request, while UberPool requires the driver to pickup multiple passengers from different locations.
+These are the two most common types of rides drivers are qualified to do.
+UberX involves picking up one single ride request, while UberPool requires the driver to pick up multiple passengers from different locations.

-To qualify to accept UberXL rides your vehicle must be able to to hold six passengers plus the driver.
-The per mileage rate is higher, but I find must drivers with larger vehicles mix it up a little bit by also accepting UberX rides.
+To qualify to accept UberXL rides your vehicle must be able to hold six passengers plus the driver.
+The per mileage rate is higher, but I find most drivers with larger vehicles mix it up a little bit by also accepting UberX rides.

-In the beginning, Uber only catered to high class clientele with the Uber Black program.
-I will list the requirements, but it is practically impossible to be accepted, since the Uber Black driver partners application have been closed for some time now.
+In the beginning, Uber only catered to high-class clientele with the Uber Black program.
+I will list the requirements, but it is practically impossible to be accepted since the Uber Black driver-partners application has been closed for some time now.

 Uber SUV Black

 The application process for this type of ride is also closed to new applicants due to too many drivers.
 The capital investment to qualify for Uber SUV Black is quite steep.
 A fully loaded Chevy Tahoe is not cheap, even if you find a fairly used one.

 The SUV exterior and interior color must be black, and the seating must be made out of real leather.
 The driver is required to have at least a 4.85 rating and also carry commercial automobile policy.
 The SUV’s allowed into this program must seat 6 passengers comfortably.
 Also, the Black SUV must not be older than five years or newer.